Bed Bug Attorney Servicing Silver Spring, MD

-Silver Spring is a decently sized community that borders Washington D.C. and ranks at the 4th most populous place in Maryland.
-Also featuring a major business hub towards the south most area, it’s a perfect storm for bed bugs to infest and spread.
+Silver Spring is a large community that borders Washington D.C. and ranks at the 4th most populous place in Maryland.
 If you suffered injuries or sustained financial losses due to a bed bug infestation at an apartment or hotel in Silver Spring, the Maryland bed bug litigation attorneys of Whitney, LLP can help.
 Depending on what caused the infestation and how you were affected by it, you may be able to recover compensation by filing a bed bug lawsuit in Maryland.
 The Whitney law firm has recovered over $10 million for our clients in bed bug cases.
 Here is what our clients have to say about us.
 Attorney’s fees and case expenses are paid from only from compensation we recover for you.

 Identifying Bed Bugs

 Similar to ticks, bed bugs swell dramatically while feeding, growing longer and changing in shape from flattened to tube-like.
 Unfed bed bugs are several millimeters long, whereas recently fed specimens are closer to one quarter inch.

 Due to their diminutive size, bed bugs can be tricky to identify.
 However, the following traits help to distinguish them from other insects: